ryukinix/sqrt-aprox/README.md

   - [X] Struct of algorithm and basic ideas to implement
   - [ ] Construct the function in C to return the form square root factored
   - [ ] Implementation of a serie convenient
-  - [ ] Test series of your convergence in n input
+  - [ ] Test series of your convergence in an input
-  - [ ] Do the tests of we loved teacher wants
+  - [ ] Do the tests than our loved teacher wants